themistocleous/spelling_assesment_app/README.md

 The evaluation of spelling performance in aphasia reveals deficits in written language and can facilitate the design of targeted writing treatments.
 Nevertheless, manual scoring of spelling performance is time-consuming, laborious, and error prone.
 Here we provide a code that scores spelling errors based on the normalized Damerau–Levenshtein distance, for both words and non words.

+# Updated
+Jun 14 2021: Stress and quantity symbols automatically inserted from the IPA transcription system and affected non-word scoring have been removed in this version.

 # Using the code

 ## Prerequisites